twbs/blog/src/content/posts/2015/bootstrap-3-3-2-released.md

 Download the latest release—source code, compiled assets, and documentation—as a zip file directly from GitHub:

-<a class="btn-link" href="https://github.com/twbs/bootstrap/archive/v3.3.2.zip">Download Bootstrap 3.3.2</a>
+<a class="btn-download-link" href="https://github.com/twbs/bootstrap/archive/v3.3.2.zip">Download Bootstrap 3.3.2</a>

 Hit the [project repository](https://github.com/twbs/bootstrap) or [Sass repository](https://github.com/twbs/bootstrap-sass) for more options.
 Also, remember [we're available on npm](https://www.npmjs.com/package/bootstrap), too.